 Parental orders are only available to couples who are married, in a civil partnership or are living together.
 Single parents will not be able to apply for a parental order.
 This something which must be considered carefully when conceiving with a surrogate.

-Our Family Law Team are backed by nearly four decades of experience.
+Our Family Law Team are backed by four decades of experience.
 Our legal practice and team of Family Law Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.